geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

-This tells us that `Spatial` objects must contain a bounding box (`bbox`) and a coordinate reference system (CRS) as stated in a `proj4string`.
+This tells us that `Spatial` objects must contain a bounding box (`bbox`) and a coordinate reference system (CRS) accessed via the function `proj4string`.
 Further details on these can be found by typing `?bbox` and `?proj4string`.
 All other spatial classes in R build on this foundation of a bounding box and a projection system (which is set automatically to `NA` if it is not known).
 However, more complex